Haitam-Elgharras/Practical-TDD-for-Java-Programmers/README.md

 This cycle—Red, Green, Refactor—will be repeated as you continue to write new tests and enhance the code, leading to a more robust and well-structured implementation.

+### Module 6: One assertion per test

+- **Single Responsibility of Tests**: Each test should ideally check one specific piece of logic.
+However, multiple assertions can be used within a single test method when:
+   - Testing multiple values to verify that various parts of a method or functionality work correctly.
+   - Testing different examples of the same logical principle, such as validating multiple ISBN numbers to ensure they all return true.
+- **Handling Assertions**: When multiple assertions are used, it’s useful to add descriptive messages to indicate which specific assertion failed.
+This helps in debugging by clearly identifying the problem area.